roshmadosh/Kaput/README.md

 One pain-point with this strategy is the inheritance tree is a bit long, where `Exception` -> `CustomException` -> `UserException` -> `UserNotFoundException`.
 I didn't know how to pass down every overloaded constructor from `Exception` down to the implemenation classes without having to define them in the intermediate classes, which feels very repetitve.

+### Validation
+Both the data access and controller layers rely on the `javax.validation` annotations, but only the data access layer uses
+the validation constraints imposed by the `javax.persistence` annotations (e.g. `@Column(unique = true)`).

+This can be confirmed by observing how the overriden `handleMethodArgumentNotValid` joinpoint doesn't recognize when a duplicate email is provided.
+We know this because the response body message is not a stringified list of `defaultMessage`s.

+Note that we override `handleMethodArgumentNotValid` in our `CustomResponseEntityExceptionHandler` because if we don't, the default implementation doesn't return a `ResponseEntity`, and so we don't get a response body.